terraform-viettelidc/terraform-provider-vcloud/website/docs/d/cse_kubernetes_cluster.html.markdown

 ## Example Usage with Name

 Sometimes using the cluster ID is not convenient, so this data source allows using the cluster name.
-As VCD allows to have multiple clusters with the same name, this option must be used with caution as it will fail if there is more than one Kubernetes cluster with the same name in the same Organization:
+As VCLOUD allows to have multiple clusters with the same name, this option must be used with caution as it will fail if there is more than one Kubernetes cluster with the same name in the same Organization:

 ```hcl